 - System charging and system evacuation

 - Boiler operation and safety

-Learn more about the opportunities to start building your career in these and other popular trades by visiting the NAHB Careers in Construction page.
+Learn more about the opportunities to start building a career in these and other popular trades by visiting the NAHB Careers in Construction page.

 Utilize the GBA website for local resources…builders, remodelers, suppliers, skilled trades…to reach out to regarding career opportunities.
-New this year, we are launching an online Jobs Portal as a local resource for job postings within the construction industry.
+We have launched an online Jobs Portal as a local resource for job postings within the construction industry.

-As you talk with others in the industry…learn more about why construction should be your career choice!
+As you talk with others in the industry…learn more about why construction is a great career choice!